Alex Balashov

 Randy Resnick

-He was the producer of VoIP Users Conference (aka VUC).
-VUC was a weekly live discussion about the people who are advancing Internet communications and other technologies with their visions.
-The conference has been running for over twelve years, happening every Friday at 12:00 noon US Eastern Time.
-Many Kamailio developers were frequent participants at VUC, several of them were invited guests in the past, presenting the project and typical use cases.
+He was the founder of the VoIP Users Conference VUC was a weekly live discussion about the people who are advancing Internet communications and other technologies with their visions.
+The conference ran for over twelve years, Many Kamailio developers were frequent participants on VUC, several of them were invited guests in the past, presenting their projects and typical use cases.
+Randy will moderate a panel on the modern RTC landscape and look top the future for some artificial intelligence additions.

 Thomas Magedanz, Prof. Dr.